TECNO SPARK 20 Pro+ Picks Up Dual Prestigious French Design Awards 2024

 18 Feb, 2024, 20:00 ET

-HONG KONG, Feb.
-19, 2024 /PRNewswire/ -- The SPARK 20 Pro+ from innovative technology brand TECNO secured two prestigious French Design Awards 2024 as the Platinum Winner in the Mobile Phones, Tablets, and Wearables, as well as the Digital & Electronic Devices sub-categories under the Product Design category for its elegant ergonomic design.
+HONG KONG , Feb.
+18, 2024 /PRNewswire/ -- The SPARK 20 Pro+ from innovative technology brand TECNO secured two prestigious French Design Awards 2024 as the Platinum Winner in the Mobile Phones, Tablets, and Wearables, as well as the Digital & Electronic Devices sub-categories under the Product Design category for its elegant ergonomic design.
 This major recognition signifies the SPARK 20 Pro+'s outstanding performance in the international design arena, and further illustrates TECNO's strength in product design.

 Organized by the International Awards Associate (IAA), The French Design Awards, recognized as a prestigious international honor within the global design community, prioritizes impartial evaluation with a distinguished panel of globally experienced judges.
 By bringing together diverse talents from across the globe, the French Design Awards illuminates the power of design to shape the world, and the universal impact of innovative design.
 The competition, featuring expert judges from the UK, New Zealand, Portugal, Germany, and more, received over 1,000 entries from 30+ countries, highlighting the universal impact of innovative design across diverse fields.